 False.
 If you are a veteran, you can have your benefits restarted 30 days before your release date.
-See the "Veterans" chapter.
+See the Veterans chapter and the tear-out Veterans Beneficiary Apportionment form on pages 106 and 164.

 Health insurance costs too much.
 It is easier to pay healthcare costs out of pocket.